Intra-Aortic Balloon Pump Therapy

 you may already be under general anesthesia.
 In that case, you will be asleep and

 won’t feel anything.
-In other cases, you may receive medicine to help you relax.
-You
+In other cases, you may get medicine to help you relax.
+You will

-will also receive numbing medicine at the insertion site.
+also get numbing medicine at the insertion site.

 The balloon catheter will be inserted there.

-or she can see this movement using continuous X-ray imaging.
+or she can see this movement using continuous X-ray imaging (fluoroscopy).

 when your heart contracts